Bye Bye Birdie (1995 film): Plot

 Birdie is awarded a key to the city by the mayor of Sweet Apple but the ceremony breaks into chaos when he begins singing ("Honestly Sincere").
-Harry MacAfee, Kim's father, is frustrated about all the commotion in the town and in their house, as Birdie is now staying in their home, but Albert makes him feel better by promising that he and the rest of the MacAfee's will all be featured on The Ed Sullivan Show ("Hymn For A Sunday Evening (Ed Sullivan)").
+Harry MacAfee, Kim's father, is frustrated about all the commotion in the town and in their house, as Birdie is now staying in their home, but Albert makes him feel better by promising that he and the rest of the MacAfee will all be featured on The Ed Sullivan Show ("Hymn For A Sunday Evening (Ed Sullivan)").
 During the broadcast ("One Last Kiss"), Hugo, with the help of Rosie, punches Conrad before he kisses Kim.
 Rosie goes back to the MacAfee home and packs her things as she regrets her relationship with Albert ("What Did I Ever See In Him").
 Kim wants to join Rosie but she doesn't allow it.
-However, Kim sneaks out anyway to go on a date with Birdie and hang out with the rest of the teens.
-The parents of Sweet Apple soon learn that all their children are missing and Harry reminisces over a time where children obeyed their parents ("Kids").
+However, Kim sneaks out any way to go on a date with Birdie and hang out with the rest of the teens.
+The parents of Sweet Apple soon learn that all their children are missing and Harry reminisces over a time when children obeyed their parents ("Kids").

 Rosie has ended up in Maude's Bar where she tells the men sitting at the counter that she is single ("Spanish Rose").
 Albert calls the bar, begging Rosie for her forgiveness ("Talk To Me") but gets none from her.
 Meanwhile, Kim and Conrad are hiding from their parents in "the ice house" but she leaves when Conrad begins to pressure her into sexual intercourse.
 Albert and Rosie, looking for the teens, are stopped by Mae who tries to convince Albert to stay in the music business again.
-He finally stand up for himself and she dramatically says her goodbyes to the world ("A Mother Doesn't Matter Anymore").
+He finally stands up for himself and she dramatically says her goodbyes to the world ("A Mother Doesn't Matter Anymore").
 He proudly leaves his mother alone ("A Giant Step") and continues to search for Kim.
 Meanwhile, Conrad is arrested by the police for statutory rape.
 Sometime later, Conrad (dressed as Rosie) and Albert are seen at a train station where they are expecting Mae.
 His mother arrives and he puts them both on a train out of Ohio, left alone to bicker with one another.
 Rosie comes rushing in, worrying that they have missed the train but Albert assures her that it was part of a plan.
-He tells her that he plans to take a teaching position in Pumpkin Falls, Iowa and proposes to her, claiming that he must be married to take the position.
+He tells her that he plans to take a teaching position in Pumpkin Falls, Iowa, and proposes to her, claiming that he must be married to take the position.
 She happily accepts and he reflects on all her wonderful qualities ("Rosie").